coveo-labs/coveo-magento/README.md

-# Tooso Search for Magento 2
+# Coveo Search for Magento 2

-[Tooso](http://tooso.ai) is a cloud-based, multi-language search tool for e-commerce.
+[Coveo](https://www.coveo.com) is a cloud-based, multi-language search tool for e-commerce.

-This extension replaces the default search of Magento with a typo-tolerant, fast & relevant search experience backed by [Tooso](http://tooso.ai/Default.aspx).
+This extension replaces the default search of Magento with a typo-tolerant, fast & relevant search experience backed by [Coveo](https://www.coveo.com).

 ## Description

-This extension replaces the default Magento search engine with one based on Tooso API.
+This extension replaces the default Magento search engine with one based on Coveo API.
 It provide the following features:

 * Fulltext search for catalog products (currently advanced search is not supported)
 * Scheduled indexing of catalog products (under development)
 * Automatic typo correction (under development)
-* Search keywords suggest (under development)
+* ML Search keywords suggest

 ## Requirements

 * PHP > 7.0
 * [Composer](https://getcomposer.org/)
-* Magento >= 2.2.6
+* Magento >= 2.3

 ## Installation Instructions